top of page

 Then I remember the void... the dreams we lost, like this sand, which now slips through my fingers.

-I wander through the Desert of Time trying to find something, I don't know yet what, cursing as I stop on a cactus spine.
-Perhaps I'm searching for you, mirroring back at me in the Nature you so loved how I related everything to.
+I wander through the Desert of Time trying to find something, I don't know yet what, cursing as I step on a cactus spine.
+Perhaps I'm searching for you, mirrored in the Nature you loved how I related everything to.
 Perhaps I'm searching for myself and the wild woman I lost somewhere along the way.

 "Be strong," you told me, to never stop being my wild self.
 I'm trying, miodku, I'm trying.